 Pupils will evaluate major philosophical questions on war and love, using authoritative sources to support their views.
 They then explore topics like the sanctity of life and genetic engineering through debates and current events.
 During Lent, pupils deepen their understanding of Judaism by studying the Holocaust and its impact on Jewish individuals, communities, and global perspectives.
 They also examine diverse beliefs about the nature of evil, using creative approaches to address fundamental questions.
 In Trinity term, pupils investigate crime and punishment through current events and independent study, culminating in a research project on capital punishment and its portrayal in the media.

-- Close analysis of religion and the media using film. - Pop Up Art Gallery examining the absence of existence. - Using art to express meaning in a metaphorical approach to answering the question of why evil
+- Close analysis of religion and the media using film. - Pop Up Art Gallery examining the absence of existence.

 - Visit to the National Holocaust Centre. - RS Faith Trail.